tandasat/cs_driver/README.md

 who want to learn how to use Capstone in Windows drivers.

-cs_driver, on the other hand, explains how to configure your and Capstone project and includes only minimum amout of code with detailed comments for learning a procedure to apply Capstone to your project quickly.
+cs_driver, on the other hand, explains how to configure your and Capstone project and includes only minimum amount of code with detailed comments for learning a procedure to apply Capstone to your project quickly.
 Also, cs_driver is able to run all existing Capstone test code so that a developer can confirm that Capstone on the kernel mode is properly functioning.